Milofow/Milofow/Research/UX.md

 <br>

 #### Michel
 Michel is 53 years old.
+He has a lot of work experience but normally isn't a big fan of all the online systems and programs.
+He prefers the old school way, so it will be interesting to see how he handles the prototype.
 He completed his task in 58 seconds.

 #### **Questions after the task is completed**
 1. Did you experience any frustration during your task?
 If so on a scale from 0 to 10, with 0 being not frustrated at all and 10 being frustrated at every step, how frustrated were you?